 This film is about some of the joys and heartaches of a standby's life.

 Director, Screenwriter & Producer

 Robert Gomes is a filmmaker and actor living in New York City.
 Standby will be the debut film from his new company For the Birds Productions.

-He has been a professional actor for over thirty years, appearing on Broadway, in numerous off-Broadway shows (including Shmulnik's Waltz and The Temperamentals, both produced by Daryl Roth), many regional theater productions, and in film and TV.
+He has been a professional actor for over thirty years, appearing on Broadway, in numerous off-Broadway shows, many regional theater productions, and in film and TV.

 As an understudy/standby, he's stood by for Paul Rudd, Mark Feuerstein, John Benjamin Hickey, Michael Cumpsty, Denis O'Hare, Robert Lupone, Todd Weeks and many others.